 Retrofitting your building or facility with mechanical insulation is a way to upgrade quickly to the energy saving levels that will drop utility bills while enhancing the longevity of your building components such as equipment, plumbing infrastructure, and more.
 The technological advances of retrofitting with the highest-quality mechanical insulation can save a business owner hundreds of dollars in annual energy loss.

 Misconception #2: Insulation is a good candidate for value engineering.

-Alec Rexroat from M & O Insulation Company puts it perfectly in his article on Insulation.org:
+Alec Rexroat from M & O Insulation Company puts it perfectly on Insulation.org:

 “When a project comes in over budget, all mechanical trades being the process of reducing the cost of the building: a little less of this, a little less of that, a little less insulation on this system, remove the insulation from that system, and so on.